SERLatBTH/SP-Developer-Wearables-API/README.md

 * Docker version 19.03.8
 * docker-compose 1.25.4

-Tested on Ubuntu Server 18.04
+Tested on Ubuntu Server 18.04 - Use install_docker script on Ubuntu Server 18.04 to get started quickly.